mwrnd/innova2_xdma_opencapi/README.md

 This is a [Vivado 2023.2](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2023-2.html) starter project for the [XCKU15P FPGA](https://www.xilinx.com/products/silicon-devices/fpga/kintex-ultrascale-plus.html) on the [Innova-2 SmartNIC](https://www.nvidia.com/en-us/networking/ethernet/innova-2-flex/) that uses the OpenCAPI connector for PCIe and I2C.

+The GTY Transceivers connected to the OpenCAPI Connector are in a column that does not contain the Configuration Block so it is impossible for the FPGA to be programmed within the [100ms PCIe power-up time limit](https://pcisig.com/specifications/ecr_ecn_process?speclib=100+ms).

+Motherboard boot must be delayed to allow the FPGA to configure itself before PCIe devices are enumerated.
+This can be accomplished by toggling the POWER button, then pressing and holding the RESET button for a second before releasing it.
+Or, [connect a capacitor across the reset pins of an ATX motherboard's Front Panel Header](https://github.com/mwrnd/ATX_Boot_Delay).

 Currently testing using a [Second Revision OpenCAPI-to-PCIe](https://github.com/mwrnd/OpenCAPI-to-PCIe/releases/tag/v0.2-alpha) adapter.
 PCIe x8 using the OpenCAPI connector works but requires a high quality cable and uses a PCIe Lane to Transceiver Channel ordering that Vivado complains about.